Chaitanyachavali/PEcAn-task/README.md

   * Ability to interact directly with the plot with a mouse
   * Visualization technologies used - [Plotly](https://plot.ly/)

-[//]: # (
-* `bonus.R` is a shiny application which has all features/functionalities exsisting in `main.R`.
-Addition to those some bonus features are included which are listed below [WIP].
-  * Visualizing temperature uncertainty on the same graph [Tab 1] )

 * `prev_work` consists files which were developed before starting actual technical task [This can be completely ignored].
   * `shiny_app.R` is a shiny application to visualize various sample distributions
   * `server.R` creates a API endpoint